-(\) Energy values are in Exajoule except where indicated.
+() Energy values are in Exajoule except where indicated.

-1.4.
+1.2.
 Energy Policy

-• The objectives of Finnish energy policy are: security of supply; effective energy markets and economy; environmental acceptability and safety.
+The objectives of Finnish energy policy are: security of supply; effective energy markets and economy; environmental acceptability and safety.
 In Finland, energy supply decisions on energy systems take place at a fairly decentralised level.
 A substantial proportion of energy is imported and produced by private enterprises.
 The state-owned energy companies are also run on a purely commercial basis.

 In 1994, Finland ratified the Framework Convention on Climatic Change.
-For the reference year (1990) of the convention, the total $CO_2$ -emissions in Finland were 54 million tons.
+For the reference year (1990) of the convention, the total CO2-emissions in Finland were 53.9 million tons.
 In the Kyoto Protocol to the Framework Convention on Climatic Change the EU commitment is to reduce greenhouse gas (GHG) emissions, calculated as an average of the emissions between 2008 and 2012, by 8% from the 1990 level.
 According to the burden sharing between the EU countries, Finland's commitment is to return the emissions to the 1990 level.
 Meeting the emission limits - especially those of carbon dioxide - seems to be a challenging task to be accomplished without expanded use of nuclear power or significant increase of electricity import.
-In 2000, the $CO_2$ emissions decreased to 54 Mt from the previous year's levels of around 60 Mt but in 2001 the emissions increased again.
-The main reasons for the drop during 1990's were major increases in hydropower production and in net electricity import as well as the power uprating in the connection of plant modernisation projects in nuclear energy production.
+In 2000, the CO_2 emissions decreased to 55 Mt from the previous year's levels of around 57 Mt but in 2001 the emissions increased again.
+The main factors restricting the emissions growth have been increasing the use of wood-based fuels, natural gas, a substitute for coal, and net imports of electricity as well as upgrading the nuclear power plants.
+Energy conservation has also played a role.

 The National climate strategy lays down guidelines as to how Finland will meet the targets for greenhouse gas reduction agreed upon in the Kyoto Protocol.
 Preparation work was started in 1999, and the Strategy was approved by the Government in March 2001.
-Later same year the Finnish Parliamen endorsed it in a statement.
+Later same year the Finnish Parliament endorsed it in a statement.

 It is a generally accepted view that Finland should have an average annual economic growth of at least 2.5% for the next 30 years, in order to be able to reduce further the unemployment rate and, at the same time, reduce the foreign debt.
 Within this time frame, the growth of primary energy use is expected to slow down and even cease.
-The need for electricity, however, is expected to grow from the

-2000 level of 79.1 TW h to 90 TW h in 2010.
+The need for electricity, however, is expected to grow from the 2000 level of 79.1 TW h to 90 TW h in 2010.
 This requires some 2500 MW(e) additional power plant capacity and maintaining the net electricity imports at the present level.
 By the year 2025, electricity consumption is expected to grow by some 40% from the current level in the business-as-usual scenario.